turingschool/curriculum/tutorials/models/validations.markdown

 ### Understanding Errors

-As an example, assume I have this model:
+As an example, assume we have this model:

 ```ruby
 class Product < ActiveRecord::Base